September 27, 2025

 Choose from these categories:

 Check in at the Hanson Shelter at Chickasaw Trace Park, 1419 New Hwy 7, Columbia from 6:30 to 8:00 and then proceed with your vehicle to the river parking area at the end of the road.
 Put your bicycle in the transition box and then familiarize yourself with the flow from the river (takeout) to the transition box, and then the exit.
 We will begin shuttling participants at 8:30 from the transition box area.
 It takes multiple trips over 30 minutes to transport everyone.
 The start will begin between 9:15 and 9:30.
-There will be multiple heats with 7 minutes between starts.
+There will be two heats with 7 minutes between starts.
+The timing system will adjust for the 7 minutes.

 3.5 Miles on the Duck River

 The canoe start will be near the Maury County Jail.
-We will start in three waves with the first heat consisting of the eBike Relay group, and then all others split evenly in the next two heats.
 The person in the back of the canoe hangs on to a rope that is strung across the river.
-Waves will begin seven minutes apart.
 Expect the canoe trip to take 40+ minutes.
 Participants will need to wear shoes, water shoes, or mountain bike shoes and expect them to get wet.
 Life jackets must be worn; the rental companies will provide them but personally owned jackets are allowed.

 Canoes Provided – No Personal Canoes Allowed